 When using a stemmed wine glass, hold it by the stem, close to the base.
 Lift it to your lips and inhale.
 The fragrance should be pleasant enough to entice you to sip it.
-Don't gulp.
-Savor it and enjoy the flavor.
+Don't gulp, or you'll miss out on all the different notes and flavors.
+Savor it and enjoy the experience.

 Proposing a Toast

 Celebrating with wine often involves a toast.
 The person who proposes a toast may either sit or stand as she lifts her glass of wine and says what is on her mind.
 After she finishes, other people may add a few words of their own.
 Then all of the people in the group should lift their glasses before taking a sip.